salesforce/omakase/idea/readme.md

 Steps
 =====

 _The following steps have been reviewed as of IntelliJ v.
-13.1_
+14.0.1_

 Plugins
 -------
 Ensure you have these plugins enabled:

 1. Copyright
-2. Inspection Gadgets
-3. Maven Integration
+2. Maven Integration

 Optionally (depending on what projects you are working with) you should also enable: